Haggadah Pesach (Unit 1)

 Anticipated responses: Games, singing, stories, food, interactive, activities, student participation!

 That’s exactly what’s in the Haggadah – it’s a master teacher’s lesson plan on the story of Passover.
-Remember it’s a lesson plan, so for it be effective, it requires interpretation of the text and interaction with the text/asking questions of the text (not just reading – does this sound familiar? – Tanach/Mishna).
+Remember it’s a lesson plan, so for it to be effective, it requires interpretation of the text and interaction with the text/asking questions of the text (not just reading – does this sound familiar? – Tanach/Mishna).

 [This may be different than what you’ve experienced at your seders where you may just read through the Haggadah.]